seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Dylan:** Oh, you remember the date.
 Wow.

-**Sean:** So prior to that, I was a PhD student and a part time CTO in Phorest.
+**Sean:** So prior to that, I was a PhD student and a part-time CTO in Phorest.

 **Dylan:** Oh, Phorest.
 That's Phorest with a &quot;ph&quot;.